CBT Therapist NY

 You just have to be willing to learn.

 Sessions are collaborative, grounded, and practical.
-We slow things down, look at your patterns with clarity, and build skills you can actually use in your everyday life.
+We slow things down, examine patterns clearly, and build skills you can actually use in everyday life.

-I’m also a first-generation, West Indian New-Yorker 🇹🇹🇧🇧🗽.
+I’m also a first generation West Indian New Yorker 🇹🇹🇧🇧🗽.
 That lived experience shapes how I show up in the therapy space.
-There’s no pressure to code-switch here or fit into a version of therapy that doesn’t feel authentic to you.
+There is no pressure to code switch here or fit into a version of therapy that does not feel authentic to you.

 Clients often tell me, “I’ve never thought about my emotions this way before.”